Our Mission

 Vice President of Development, Great Lakes Science Center.

-Liz Conway is the newest member of the senior management team at Great Lakes Science Center.
-She oversees all of the museum’s fundraising and donor initiatives including corporate, foundation and individual giving, grant funding programs and campaigns.
+Liz Conway oversees all of the museum’s fundraising and donor initiatives including corporate, foundation and individual giving, grant funding programs and campaigns.

-Conway is an experienced development professional with a passion for education and cultural arts.
-She came to the Science Center in March 2023 after eight years as director of development at the Tri-C Foundation where she was responsible for providing resources for advancing student success at Cuyahoga Community College, working alongside community leaders through corporate partnerships, foundation and individual giving, and special events.
+An experienced development professional with a passion for education and cultural arts, Conway came to the Science Center in March 2023 after eight years as director of development at the Tri-C Foundation where she was responsible for providing resources for advancing student success at Cuyahoga Community College, working alongside community leaders through corporate partnerships, foundation and individual giving, and special events.
 Prior to her role at the Tri-C Foundation, she served as institutional giving manager at Cleveland Play House.